Peter Gaffey, Chair EHAI

-Peter Gaffey is an Environmental Health Officer with the HSE West.
-Since graduating in 2001 with a Diploma in Environmental Health from the Dublin Institute of Technology and a B.Sc in Environmental Health from Trinity College, Dublin he has worked as an Environmental Health Officer in Sligo and subsequently in Galway where he is currently based.
+Since graduating from the Dublin Institute of Technology in 2001 with a B.Sc (Hons) in Environmental Health Peter Gaffey has worked as an Environmental Health Officer in Sligo and subsequently in Galway where he is currently based.
 In 2005 he completed a diploma in People Management with the National College of Ireland.
-He is currently a member of the EHOA Pest Control Advisory Committee and currently chairs the EHAI working group on Open Farms.
+Peter has been a member of the EHAI Pest Control Advisory Committee and currently chairs the EHAI working group on Open Farms.
 Peter held the position of Deputy Chairman from 2012 to 2014 before stepping up to the position of Chairman in October 2014.

 Adrian graduated with a BSc in Envrionmental Health from the University of Dublin (Trinity College) in 1997 before taking up employment in Tendring District Council in North East Essex in England.
 In this council he worked in the Health and Safety and Housing departments and became a member of the CIEH.
 Adrian returned to his native county of Kerry in 2000 to take up the role of Environmental Health Officer.
 In 2010 he graduated with an MA, again from the University of Dublin.
 He has a keen interest in world travel, current affairs, history and sport and is involved in training of underage teams at the Nature Spa GAA Club in Killarney.